mullvad/mullvadvpn-app/README.md

 If you want to build each component individually, or run in development mode, read the following sections.

-## Building and running mullvad-daemon
+## Building and running mullvad-daemon on desktop

 1. Firstly, one should source `env.sh` to set the default environment variables.
    One can also source the variables on Powershell with `env.ps1`,